kotlinization/mpp-ktx/README.md

 # Coroutines

-Extension function *throwIfCanceled* checks and throws corotuine is canceled.
+Extension function *throwIfCanceled* checks and throws if corotuine is canceled.
 Example:
 ```kotlin
 GlobalScope.launch {